Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 3.2.2
+# Announcing C-Blosc2 3.2.3
 A fast, compressed, and persistent binary data store library for C.

 ## What is new?

-This is a performance-focused follow-up to 3.2.1, with two main improvements for b2nd get_slice operations:

-* **Small slice reads from large chunks are now up to 3x faster.**
-  Previously, every ``get_slice`` call allocated a full chunk-sized scratch buffer, even when only one block was needed.
-Now small requests decompress individual blocks on the fly into a reusable block-sized buffer, so cost scales with the request instead of the chunk size.
-Large requests still use the parallel path unchanged.

-Plus a documentation refresh (updated roadmap, stale references fixed).
+This is a hot-fix release for 3.2.2.
+The new fast path for small b2nd ``get_slice`` reads returned truncated (corrupted) data for arrays with typesize > 255, because such chunks are compressed with an internal typesize of 1 and the block reads were requested in array-typesize units.
+This is now fixed (with a new regression test), and the fast path remains as fast for large typesizes too.

+Users of 3.2.2 reading slices from b2nd arrays with typesize > 255
-This release introduces no breaking API or ABI changes.
+should upgrade.
+This release introduces no API or ABI changes.

 For more info, see the release notes in: